 Arts and Humanities research offers a necessary and distinctive contribution to policy formation across local, national and international landscapes.
-In this context, the Trinity Long Room Hub’s Policy Initiative aims first, to develop expertise in the communication skills required for evidence-based policy engagement, and second, to highlight the potential and relevance of the Arts and Humanities to professional policy-making bodies.
+The Trinity Long Room Hub Policy Initiative seeks to support Arts Humanities engagement in the policy sphere.
+It aims first, to develop expertise in the communication skills required for evidence-based policy engagement, and second, to highlight the potential and relevance of the Arts and Humanities to professional policy-making bodies.

-To this end, we have scheduled the first TLRH ‘Arts Humanities and Policy Round Table’ (8 December 2020) and designed a suite of competency-building Policy Workshops (‘Bridging the Gap’, commencing February 2021).
-In 2021 we will launch a complementary series of Arts Humanities Policy Seminars, panel discussions between researchers and policy professionals on policy-related topics.
+The first TLRH ‘Arts Humanities and Policy Round Table’ took place on 8 December 2020 and the team has designed a suite of competency-building Policy Workshops ‘Bridging the Gap’, which commenced in February 2021.
+Future events will include Arts Humanities Policy Seminars, panel discussions between researchers and policy professionals on policy-related topics.

 Arts Humanities Policy Events

 TLRH Policy Workshops ‘Bridging the Gap: Arts Humanities Policy Workshops’, 2021

 Policy Workshop 1: Understanding the Arts and Humanities Policy Arena